nitin27may/mean-docker/README.md

 ## Mongo DB

-We are using Mongodb as database.
+We are using Mongodb for database.
 MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

 ##### [Seed data script](/mongo/init-db.d/01.Seed.sh)
 ##### [Database user creation script](/mongo/init-db.d/02.Users.sh)